-Option Function Text editing shortcuts Select one of the following settings: Default: Use this setting for standard shortcut keys.
-Emacs: Use this setting for Emacs shortcut keys.
-Desktop shortcuts This table lists actions and the shortcut keys that are associated with each action.
-To change the shortcut keys for an action, click on the action to select the action.
+Option Function Text editing shortcuts Select one of the following settings: Default: Use this setting for standard shortcut Emacs: Use this setting for Emacs shortcut keeping Desktop shortcuts This table lists actions and the shortcut keys that are associated with each action.
+To change the shortcut keys for an action, click on the action to select the action, then click on the shortcut for the action.
 Press the keys that you want to associate with the action.
-To disable the shortcut keys for an action, double-click on the action, then press Back Space.
+To disable the shortcut keys for an action, double-click on the action, then click on the shortcut for the action.
+Press Back Space.